sostenesgomes/dingo/README.md

 # dingo
-Dingo is a SaaS Project Management System
+dingo is a SaaS Project Management System